aznam/productive40/README.md

 - Constant variables begins with an uppercase.

 #### Enum & Define values
-- Enum values and define values are full upercase.
+- Enum values and define values are full uppercase.
 - Each word in a define identifier are separated by `_`.
 - Enum values don't contain `_`.